 Free coffee, tea, and water are available, although the water had a tendency to get sparse as the day wore on during my time there.

 Important: The cowork space isn’t included with your room price.
 You’ll need to book and pay for it separately.
-There’s usually not an issue with availability if you book it upon your arrival.

 I felt very safe during my stay at Selina Puerto Escondido.
 They close up the hostel during the wee hours of the morning, with a guard manning the door to let guests in and out.